paulur/custom_queries/gitleaks/README.md

 | 262144 | Typescript |
 | 524288 | Kotlin     |

-# Scan configuration files
+## Scan configuration files

 If you have configuration files that Checkmarx does not scan for (i.e. YAML or JSON), you need to add the extension to the Checkmarx Database.

-Execute the SQL script in file "add_config_files" in the CxDB.
+Execute the SQL script in file [add_config_files.sql](add_config_files.sql) in the CxDB.
 This script will add a stored procedure to the CxDB.
 Then you must execute the stored procedure.
-Examples"
+Examples:

 ```javascript
 1. exec AddFileExtToLanguage 'Java', 'properties', 'JAVA_XML_EXTENSIONS'